radrash1/AI-Project/README.md

-# Python Project on Traffic Signs Recognition with 95% Accuracy
+# Traffic Signs Recognition with 95% Accuracy

 ## A. PROJECT SUMMARY